PovertyAction/ipa-data-tech-handbook/docs/software/github.md

 ## What is GitHub?

-GitHub is a platform for hosting and collaborating on code.
+GitHub is a platform for hosting and collaborating on computer code.
 It is a place where you can store your code, track changes, and collaborate with others.
 GitHub is built on top of Git, a version control system that allows you to track changes in your codebase over time.
 GitHub provides a web-based interface for interacting with Git repositories, as well as a desktop application (GitHub Desktop) and a command-line interface (CLI) for working with Git repositories on your local computer.

 ## How to install GitHub Software?